1 Introduction and Infrastructure

 - 1.3.3 Tsukiji fish market

 - 1.4 smaller business, dollar stores and more

 1.1 Tokyo's public infrastructure

 Tokyo's railway system is one of the most efficient in the world.
-The trains arrive on the second, inch-perfectly coming to a stand.
-During peak periods many trains run every 2 1/2 minutes.
+The trains arrive at the second, inch-perfectly coming to a stand.
+During peak periods, many trains run every 2 1/2 minutes.

-Regularly at daytime and especially at night most grounded roads are to be found quiet empty.
+Regularly at daytime and especially at night,most grounded roads are to be found quiteempty.
 I personally never encountered a traffic jam.
-Untypical for those giant metropolises in South East Asia I also sensed exhaust emissions when roaming through the streets.
-For small distances bicycles with a low saddle and a basket are favored.
+Untypical for those giant metropolises in South East Asia, I also sensed exhaust emissions when roaming through the streets.
+For small distances, bicycles with a low saddle and a basket are favored.

-Even tough there are special Japanese mini van model with small motors and speed maximum of 70 km/h owning a car is not common for Tokyo's middle class.
+Even tough there are special Japanese minivan models with small motors and speed maximum of 70 km/h owning a car is not common for Tokyo's middle class.
 But Tokyo is also famous for it's tuning scene.
-All around the world tuners and car enthusiasts love JDM cars.
+All around the world, tuners and car enthusiasts love JDM cars.

 70% of the land is covered with mountains and forests.
 Most of the inhabited zones can be found close to the coasts.
 The archipelago of Japan has a humid climate with cool temperatures in the north and subtropical temperature in the south.
 Constant strong winds bring fresh air from the ocean.

-This underground facility ist built to prevent six rivers in the north of Tokyo from high water.
-Here the land had sunken below sea level due to excessive extraction of ground water in the 1960s and 1970s.
+This underground facility was built to prevent the overflow of six rivers in the northern Tokyo region.
+The land in this region has sunk below sea level due to the excessive extraction of groundwater in the 1960s and 1970s.

 1.3 Food supply